nightscout/trio-docs/docs/EN/Getting-Started/cgm.md

 However, if you are using Dexcom G6 or ONE with xDrip4iOS, you can choose the Dexcom G6 option in Open-iAPS rather than xDrip4iOS and Open-iAPS will intercept the glucose readings even if you're using Shuggah or someone else's TestFlight of xDrip4iOS.

-## Dexcom G5/G6 (and ONE)
+## Dexcom G5, G6 and Dexcom ONE
 Open-iAPS can intercept glucose readings between the transmitter and the Dexcom app.
 If you are using a Dexcom G5, G6, or ONE sensor, tap Configuration CGM to enter your transmitter's 6-digit ID.
 Dexcom Share Credentials are not necessary.
 When you switch transmitters, you must delete your current transmitter from Open-iAPS by tapping Configuration CGM, scrolling down, and tapping Delete CGM.
 Once you do this, you can add the new transmitter with its Transmitter ID.

-## Dexcom G7
+## Dexcom G7 and Dexcom ONE+
-As long as the Dexcom G7 app is installed on the same phone, Open-iAPS can intercept its glucose readings.
-When a new G7 sensor is paired to the Dexcom G7 app, Open-iAPS will automatically start reading it.
+As long as the Dexcom G7 or ONE+ app is installed on the same phone, Open-iAPS can intercept its glucose readings.
+When a new G7 or ONE+ sensor is paired to the Dexcom app, Open-iAPS will automatically start reading it.

 ## Glucose Simulator
 This option should only be used when testing the app and not using it to manage a live person (or animal).